 Eligibility for debt settlement

 A committee that has outstanding debts but wants to terminate may be permitted to settle its debts for less than the full amount owed to the creditors if the creditors agree and meet certain requirements.
-This option is available only to a terminating committee—i.e., a committee that, in preparing to file a termination report, has stopped making or accepting contributions and making expenditures other than for the purpose of paying winding-down administrative expenses (if any) and retiring debts.
+This option is available only to a terminating committee—that is, a committee that, in preparing to file a termination report, has stopped making or accepting contributions and making expenditures other than for the purpose of paying winding-down administrative expenses (if any) and retiring debts.

-An ongoing committee—i.e., a committee that does not qualify as a terminating committee—may not settle any outstanding debts for less than the entire amount owned and must continuously report debts until they are extinguished.
+An ongoing committee—that is, a committee that does not qualify as a terminating committee—may not settle any outstanding debts for less than the entire amount owned and must continuously report debts until they are extinguished.
 However, the committee may resolve their disputed debts, and may request a Commission determination that such debts are not payable.
 Creditors also may forgive debts owed by ongoing committees under certain limited circumstances.

 Debts subject to settlement